CCML-UCONN/CHEG-5395-4995/DFT/QE/Getting_Started/README.md

 slab=posin.copy()
 ```

 Then, the Quantum ESPRESSO calculator is set up.
 All parameters related to the electronic structure calculation are included here.
-The following example shows typical parameters that we use in the group for MXene calculations.
+The following example shows typical parameters that we use in the group for transition metal surface calculations.

 ```python
 convergence = {'energy':1e-5,